Renew and Restore in Nature

 What if I can no longer attend the session?

 We appreciate that everyones journey is different and that sometimes you may not be able to attend a session.
 We ask where you can to let us know by sending an email or ringing the office.
-But we do understand this wont always be possible, so please do not worry if you miss a session.
+We do understand though that this wont always be possible, so please do not worry if you miss a session and havent let us know.

 Upcoming sessions

-Due to small group sizes, attendance always needs to be booked in advance.
+Due to small group sizes, attendance MUST be booked in advance.

 Your health - if you have any concerns regarding the suitability of these activities please contact your GP before attending.